Jute industry in Bangladesh: Pre-colonial and colonial eras (before 1971)

+Thus, when the first jute mill was set up in Bengal, Dundee mills were already well-established and opening up new markets for their products.
+But the Kolkata industry made rapid progress once it started its journey.

+In 1855, George Auckland, along with Bengali partner Shyamsunder Sen, established the first jute mill at Rishra, along the banks of the Hooghly River.

 The Union blockade during the American Civil War restricted the supply of cotton from the Confederate States of America and made it necessary for British mills to find an alternative input.
 Jute was a good alternative, as it was relatively cheaper and could be sourced from a British colony.
 In 1873, the British Raj formed a commission led by H.C.
 Kerr to investigate the jute industry and jute cultivation in Bangladesh.
 They published a "Report on the Cultivation of, and Trade in, Jute in Bengal" in 1877.
 This report suggested that large-scale jute cultivation in the Bengal region could have begun in the 1840s.

 In the later half of the 19th century, jute mills were opened around Kolkata, where worker numbers rapidly grew.
 By 1882, there were 18 mills, and by 1901, there were 51, with over ten thousand workers employed.
 The majority of the jute manufactured in the mills was exported to Australia, New Zealand, and the United States.
 The jute industry had become the second largest industry in British India after the cotton industry, and Kolkata became the centre of the jute trade.
 The majority of the factories were located outside Kolkata and were owned by foreigners.